Skip to main content

 5. Do not compile the graph builder, it is handled internally by the AgentGraph class.

-Note: in this case the agent is just a simple ReAct agent which is completely implemented as a prebuilt module in the BR-ADK.
+Note: in this case the agent is just a simple ReAct agent which is completely implemented as a prebuilt module in BAT-ADK.
 When developing a more complex logic, you might need to define functions to run as nodes of the graph.
 These functions can be defined as methods of the graph class, and passed as parameters to the add_node method.

 Chat Model Client